fivetran/dbt_youtube_analytics_source/README.md

 ## Contributions
 Additional contributions to this package are very welcome!
-Please create issues or open PRs against `master`.
+Please create issues or open PRs against `main`.
 Check out
 [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657)
 on the best workflow for contributing to a package.